CiobanuMarian/GetProWithFlo/README.md

 It represent an application dedicated to trainers, they can add their type of excercises and generate random a full session of them.

 ## Development server
+Th app is deployed on firebase and also the database is on Firebase

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.